 Experimental design

-This is where you choose and specify a design, edit a design, assign images to the various factor levels and variables, and verify if you have a consistent and balanced experimental design matrix.
+This is where you specify a design, edit a design, assign images to the various factor levels and variables, and verify if you have a consistent and balanced experimental design matrix.

 TIP